Gabriel Moreno Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Gabriel Moreno and his .433 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Bryce Elder and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.
+Gabriel Moreno and his .371 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks against the Atlanta Braves and Charlie Morton on July 19 at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-1) against the Blue Jays.

 Gabriel Moreno Game Info & Props vs. the Braves